hyperledger/besu-docs/docs/HowTo/Configure-Pantheon/Consensus-Protocols/IBFT.md

 * [ibft_proposeValidatorVote](../../../Reference/Pantheon-API-Methods.md#ibft_proposeValidatorVote)
 * [ibft_discardValidatorVote](../../../Reference/Pantheon-API-Methods.md#ibft_discardValidatorVote)

+!!! important
+    A majority of existing validators must agree to add or remove a validator.
+That is, `ibft_proposeValidatorVote` must be executed on the majority (greater than 50%) of validators to take effect.
+For example, if you have 4 validators, the vote must be made on 3 validators.

-Use [ibft_getSignerMetrics](../../../Reference/Pantheon-API-Methods.md#ibft_getsignermetrics) to view signer metrics for a specified block range.
+Use [ibft_getSignerMetrics](../../../Reference/Pantheon-API-Methods.md#ibft_getsignermetrics) to view validator metrics for a specified block range.

+### Adding a Validator

-To propose adding a validator, call `ibft_proposeValidatorVote` specifying the address of the node to be added and `true`.
+To propose adding a validator, call `ibft_proposeValidatorVote` specifying the address of the proposed validator and `true`.
+The call must be executed on the majority of the validators.

 !!! example "JSON-RPC ibft_proposeValidatorVote Request Example"
     ```bash